NoxCaellum/hardnix/README.md

 **HardNIX** is a Linux hardening script designed to improve system security through configurable levels of hardening.
 It generates detailed HTML reports, performs system and kernel hardening, configures firewall and PAM policies, and applies best practices for account and file security.

 > **Note:** This script has only been tested on Ubuntu.
-Users must carefully adapt the script to their environment, infrastructure, and specific needs before using it in production.
+Users must carefully adapt the script to their environment, infrastructure, and specific needs.

 ---